 - Closing – This is about lessons learned during the various phases.

-Also, product development cycle is continuous rather than temporary and work keeps emerging as more is learned about the customer expectations, changing business need and even the technology upgradation.
-Product development starts with an idea and will continue till the product is retired and so planning and visualization of whole life-cycle upfront is not possible.
+Also, the product development cycle is continuous rather than temporary and work keeps emerging as more is learned about customer expectations, changing business needs, and even the technology upgradation.
+Product development starts with an idea and will continue till the product is retired so planning and visualization of the whole life cycle upfront is not possible.

-Even Scrum (most popular Agile approach) does mention project and clearly states that every cycle (Sprint) can be considered as a project.
+Even Scrum (the most popular Agile approach) does mention the project and clearly states that every cycle (Sprint) can be considered as a project.